-The story of France begins in the middle of the 5th century AD with the Merovingians, a royal dynasty that ruled the Franks for almost three centuries.
-But even though this dynasty was always a popular and important subject in numerous historical accounts that started from the early middle ages, there are some well-known facts that make Merovingians one of the most mysterious royal bloodline to this date.
-Some of those facts are:
+The history of France begins in the middle of the 5th century AD with the Merovingians.
+They were a royal dynasty that ruled the Franks for almost three centuries.
+The tales of this dynasty were popular during the middle ages, and we know quite a few things about them.
+But still, the Merovingians remain one of the most mysterious European royal bloodlines.

-- Merovingians are also known as “reges-criniti” – long-haired kings, an unusual trait that distinguished them from the Franks, who commonly cut their hair short.
+- Merovingians are known as “reges-criniti” – long-haired kings.
+This long hair was a very unusual trait.
+It distinguished them from the rest of the Franks, who commonly cut their hair short.

-- They were buried in burial mounds, rich with grave goods and horse burials, quite reminiscent on those of the steppe people, and very unusual in Western Europe of the time.
+- Their burial mounds were rich with grave goods and horses.
+This style is quite reminiscent of the steppe cultures and very unusual in Western Europe of the period.

-- They themselves claimed to have Sicambrian (presumed to be Scythian or Cimmerian) origins and this topic was very popular in the earliest historical accounts.
+- They themselves claimed to have Sicambrian (presumed to be Scythian or Cimmerian) origins.
+This topic was very popular in the earliest historical accounts.

-Some of the earliest accounts of the origins of the Merovingians come from “L’Historia Francorum” written by Frédégaire in 660 AD and anonymous work “Liber Historiae Francorum” from 727 AD.
-Both of the sources connect them with the fall of Troy.
+The earliest accounts of the origins of the Merovingians come from “L’Historia Francorum” (660 AD) and “Liber Historiae Francorum” (727 AD).
+Both sources connect Franks with the fall of Troy.
 More precisely, the text from the later work goes like this:

 Of course, this could be just a mythological tale, as modern historians tend to see it.
-However we must remember that it sprang out directly from the time when Merovingians had still ruled France.
-So let us give it a chance and try to analyze it a bit further.
+It was a common practice in the Middle ages to relate the royal bloodlines to the Troyan origins.
+However, this story comes from the time when Merovingians still ruled France.
+So let us analyze it a bit further.

 It seems that what we have here is a case of misplaced geography.
-We see that Sicambrians had ended their journey in Pannonia.
-But since there are no other records of a region called Pannonia apart from the one in the Balkans, it wouldn’t be a logical choice to make a trip from Troy, trough Bosphorus and Black Sea, all the way to Don river and then back.
-Could it be that the author has confused the river Don with the river Danube (Donnau – same etymological root), a river that is easily accessible directly from the Black sea and leads strait to Pannonian plains?
+The text claims that Sicambrians had ended their journey in Pannonia.
+And there are no historical records of a region with such name, except from the one in the Balkans.
+But it wouldn’t be logical to make a trip from Troy, trough Bosphorus, and the Black Sea, all the way to Don river… and then sail back to Balkans.

-There is no doubt that this emperor was Valentinian I (ruled from 364-375AD), himself born in southern Pannonia, on a territory of modern Vinkovci, Croatia.
-His seat was in the biggest Pannonian city – Sirmium (modern Sremska Mitrovica, Serbia) from where he undertook many campaigns against Sarmatians, Allamani and Quadi.
-According to the author, these campaigns were so brutal that Sicambrians decided to leave their lands:
+There is no doubt that this emperor was Valentinian I. (ruled from 364-375AD) He was born in southern Pannonia, on a territory of modern Vinkovci, Croatia.
+His seat was in the biggest Pannonian city – Sirmium (modern Sremska Mitrovica, Serbia) From there, he undertook many campaigns against Sarmatians, Allamani, and Quadi.

 “Exiting Sicambria, they had arrived at the end of the Rhine river, in Germanic towns, and it is here where they lived with their princes, Marcomir, son of Priam, and Sunnon, son of Anténor.
 They had lived there for many years.”